-Berry Springs Nature Park is a picturesque area 47 kilometres south of Darwin that is a popular daytrip destination for picnics, with shady areas with tables and barbecues.
+Berry Springs Nature Park is a picturesque area 47 kilometres south of Darwin that is a popular daytrip destination for picnics, incorporating shady areas, manicured lawns, picnic tables and barbecues.
 Work up an appetite for lunch with a swim or a bushwalk.

 During World War II, Berry Springs was part of a rest and recreation camp set up by the armed forces for the 100,000 personnel based in the area.
 A number of huts and weirs were built at Berry Springs during this time, and you can still see the remains around the main pool.

 Contact the BIG4 National Support Office via our contact us page.

 Inspire someone you know to get out and explore this beautiful country of ours.
 Start them on their way by surprising them with a BIG4 Gift Card.